ProKinetics® Insoles - The Simple Solution to a Complicated Problem

 The Cause of Overpronation

 Elevated First Metatarsal

-A lot has been written about hypermobility of the first metatarsal, meaning that the ligaments of the bones forming the medial arch are lengthened causing hypermobility.
+Dr. Dudley Morton, who defined Morton's Foot Syndrome, claimed the first metatarsal was hypermobile, meaning that the ligaments of the bones forming the medial arch are lax causing hypermobility.
 That begs a perfectly reasonable question: Why would only those few ligaments be lengthened and none other in the whole body.
-It seems people who are hypermobile - often dubbed double jointed, have extreme flexibility throughout their bodies.
+It seems people who are hypermobile - often dubbed double jointed, have extreme mobility throughout their bodies.
 Not only in their feet, and much less one toe only.

 Muscle Compensation - Attempted Supination

-For most people, hyperpronation, walking knock-kneed with your feet pointing out is not a natural or comfortable.
+For most people, hyper pronation, walking knock-kneed with your feet pointing out does not feel natural or comfortable.
 The unnatural twisting and bending sends pain signals to the brain, and as the brain always does, it tries to avoid discomfort by correcting the motion.

-This muscular bracing against hyperpronation illustrates that the body attempts to compensate for unnatural motion similar to righting itself when balance is lost.
-As you know, when you loose balance, your muscles tend to over correct, you become more rigid and are actually at higher risk for falling.
+This muscular bracing against hyper pronation illustrates that the body attempts to compensate for unnatural motion similar to righting itself when balance is lost.
+As you know, when you lose balance, your muscles tend to over correct, you become more rigid and are actually at higher risk for falling.

 A normally functioning body relies on proprioception.
 The body senses its position, velocity and tension.
 The feet play a pivotal role in your upright posture and balance.

 What happens if the signals are missing or distorted?
 Diabetic neuropathy (loss of feeling in the feet) changes gait, and posture, weakens muscles and increases the risk of falls and foot injury.